 Our main purpose is to envision and create a better future for humanity and friends.

 90 percent of the information produced in the world was created within the last year.
 This rate of creation will only accelerate with improving internet speeds and widening smartphone accessibility.
-The need to preserve important knowledge has never been more urgent.
-Not every meme is worth remembering tomorrow.
-To determine which memes might have value tomorrow, WAKILISHA records, archives and curates information through technologically enabled creative products and services.
-Not just to keep useless memes out but to preserve knowledge for the future and provide future generations with a somewhat clear communication line to the 21st century society.
+The need for curation has never been more urgent¹.
+WAKILISHA records, archives and curates cultural content and other information through the help of technology-enabled means.
+We do this to preserve knowledge for future generations and to provide others on this journey with a somewhat clear communication line to the 21st century society.